Haar basis testing: Preliminaries: Calder on-Zygmund operators and weighted Haar wavelets

-See, e.g. \cite{Saw6}\ for more details on this and how such bounds imply the existence of a norm-bounded operator that agrees with the truncations.
-Recall that $T^{\lambda}$ is a Stein elliptic Calder\'{o}n-Zygmund operator on $\mathbb{R}^{n}$ if in addition to (\ref{size and smoothness}), there is $c_{0}>0$ and a unit vector $\mathbf{v}\in\mathbb{S}^{n-1}$ such that
+See, e.g., \cite{SaShUr9} for more details on this, and see \cite{Saw6} for how such bounds imply the existence of a bounded operator that agrees with the truncations, extending the Lebesgue measure case in \cite{Ste2}.